koda-git/mdblogger/_posts/2024-11-06-hello-world.markdown

 ---

-### Recent Projects

-- **Self-hosted Jekyll Website**: I'm using Minimal Mistakes to create a custom theme that aligns with my portfolio website.
-- **Full-Stack Templates**: Building a Next.js project template with `/apps` and `crates` directories for a modular structure.
-- **Networking Setup**: Configuring mesh routers, MikroTik routers, and custom Docker networks for an isolated, efficient home network.

----

 ### Why This Blog?

 I've always been passionate about learning and experimenting with new technology.
 My hope is that this blog will become a platform where I can document what I've learned and, hopefully, provide value to others who might be on a similar journey.